Meet the Team

 Clare has an Enhanced DBS check, is fully insured, First Aid trained and has attended courses on Child Protection.

 Clare is passionate about dance and feels incredibly lucky to be able to share that passion with her students.

-Rosie has an Enhanced DBS check, is fully insured and first aid trained.
+Ella has an Enhanced DBS check and is fully insured.

 Francesca assists with the administrative side of Dance Dynamic.
-She has lived in Beaconsfield with her husband and family for the last 22 years.
+She has lived in Beaconsfield with her husband and family for over 20 years.